Greenway - Flear Farm Cottages

 That includes 1956's Dead Man's Folly, which sees Hercule Poirot investigate a chilling murder at a curiously familiar country mansion.
 And 1958's Ordeal by Innocence, which is set across the river from Greenway.
 The latter novel also includes references to a nearby town called 'Drymouth'.
 (Ahem – Dartmouth, anyone?)

 Greenway has made the leap from page to screen, too, with several TV adaptations of Christie's novels using the estate as a filming location.
-Examples include 1981's Seven Dials Mysteries and a 2013 episode of ITV's long-running Poirot series based on Dead Man's Folly.
+Examples include 1984's Ordeal by Innocence and a 2013 episode of ITV's long-running Poirot series based on Dead Man's Folly.

 Visiting the Greenway Estate today